Oldman10000/workout_buddy/README.md

 The mobile Performance is slightly worse than that of the desktop due to the large file sizes of the hero images.
 For small screens I reduced the resolution of these images to improve load times, however I could go no smaller with these images otherwise the quality would have been compromised.

-My <strong> tags were displayed as having an insufficient contrast ratio to the background due to the red colour.
+My 'strong' tags were displayed as having an insufficient contrast ratio to the background due to the red colour.
 I tested this with friends of various ages, none of whom considered this to be an issue so I have kept these in.
 I find it strange that these were the only red coloured elements which were flagged as being potentially problematic, as many other elements on the page share the same shade of colour.

 ## Technologies Used